 Background noise is a big problem for those with hearing loss, and when a person focuses visually on a certain point, like a person’s face, the brain can isolate the noise coming from that point – making their conversational partner’s voice that much clearer.

-2. Have your mouth be fully visible
+2. Have your mouth visible

 A lot of context during conversation comes from the shape of someone’s mouth when they’re talking.
 “F” sounds and “B” sounds can sound surprisingly similar when you don’t have a good view of the speaker's mouth.